- About Us

 Why does the ACLU-AZ prefer cases without serious factual investigation?

-Although we accept cases with serious factual investigation, we prefer cases where the issue is a question of law.
+When we review a case, we are looking not only for legal merit, but for other things that would make a case a worthwhile investment for our limited resources.
+We do not take cases that are primarily factual disputes, have little bearing on the rights of others, or do not involve a civil rights or civil liberties issue.
+We prefer cases where the issue is a question of law.
 An example of a factual dispute is an employment discrimination case in which the employer claims he fired the employee because of poor job performance and has credible evidence to support that claim, but the employee disputes the evidence and has credible evidence of her own.
 The reasons we do not accept cases involving factual disputes are:

 - Our limited resources;